emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 - because it is text, we need to set the order of the categories manually

 To set a manual order for bars:
-- Create a new query (table) called 'Income Order' with 2 coloumns.
+- Create a new query (table) called 'Income Order' with 2 coloumns
-- First coloumn called 'Bins' with the same categories as the column 'Income' that we just created
+- First coloumn called 'bins' with the same categories as the column 'Income' that we just created
 - Second column 'income order' ranging from 1-15 in the order that is needed
 > Home -> Transform Data -> Enter Data -> close and apply

+SCREENSHOT ORDER SETTING QUERY

 > Model view -> Manage relationships -> New